 For information regarding other available scholarships, loans and grants, contact HPU’s Office of Student Financial Aid.

 Sumners Scholar applicants must be United States citizens, members in good standing of the Guy D. Newman Honors Academy, and have at least 60 semester hours by the beginning of the fall semester following their selection.
 Transfer students must be accepted for admission into Howard Payne University and the Guy D. Newman Honors Academy, and must have a cumulative 3.25 grade point average on a 4.0 scale.
 No advanced hours may be transferred as advanced hours from a junior college.

 Up to twelve applicants will be nominated by the Academy Executive Committee for consideration by the Trustees of the Hatton W. Sumners Foundation.
 Final selection will follow personal interviews on the Howard Payne University campus by a committee of Sumners Foundation Trustees.
 Selection is based on academic proficiency, extracurricular achievement, apparent capacity for public service, and information furnished in the written application.
 Travel expenses incurred by nominees attending Sumners Scholar interviews will be reimbursed by the Honors Academy.

 Detailed instructions are provided on the second page of the application form.
 With Adobe Acrobat Reader, click into the first field of the application to enter text.
 Use the tab key to move to each field.
 When you are finished, print off the form and return it through the mail.
-You will also need to have four references, two of whom must be professors currently familiar with your academic performance, complete the recommendation form and attach it to a formal letter of recommendation.
+You will also need to have four references, three of whom must be professors currently familiar with your academic performance, complete the recommendation form and attach it to a formal letter of recommendation.
 In addition, you will need to complete the required autobiographical essay and provide a formal resume.

 The application deadline is March 15 and final selection is in April.
 Qualified students must submit applications to: